victoras/Twitter-Follow-Button/wplook-twitter-follow-button/readme.txt

 3. Go to Widget to configure the button

 == Screenshots ==

 1. The configuration options for the front-end widget.
 WPLOOK Twitter Follow Button
 2. An example of a front-end widget configuration.
+3. An example of the button after pressing follow me.

 == Changelog ==